 Day 3 Transfer to Maji Moto Maasai Cultural Camp Maji Moto

-Days 7-8 Lake Victoria to Serengeti National Park Serengeti National Park
+Day 8 Game Drives in Serengeti National Park Serengeti National Park

-Day 10 Ngorongoro to Nairobi, Depart
+Day 10 Morning Game Drive, Transfer to Nairobi, Depart

 Detailed Itinerary

-Day 1: Arrive in Nairobi
+Day 1: Arrive in Nairobi (Kenya), Optional Activities

-For a more formal experience, you can always partake of Nairobi's increasingly multi-cultural food scene.
-There's a restaurant here to suit most tastes, be it Thai, Indian, Japanese, Italian, and of course, traditional Kenyan seafood.
+Upon arrival at the airport, your driver will transfer you to the Wildebeest Eco Camp, a tranquil haven just outside the city limits that's perfectly placed to explore the national park.
+After unpacking and settling in, you can unwind at the camp or venture into the city for dinner.
+There's a restaurant here to suit most tastes, be it Thai, Indian, Japanese, Italian, and, of course, traditional Kenyan seafood.
 And if you want to enjoy a nightcap in style, head to the trendy Westlands neighborhood, where popular and chic bars are abundant.

 Day 2: Conservation & Culture Tour of Nairobi

 Start the day with a visit to the David Sheldrick Elephant Orphanage.
-Here you'll see young elephants that have been rescued and cared for until they're ready to be released back to the wild.
+Here, you'll see young elephants that have been rescued and cared for until they're ready to be released back into the wild.
 On top of viewing the elephants, visitors have the option to sponsor an orphan.
 If you do, you can return later in the day to help feed and tuck your newly adopted elephant into bed.

 Day 3: Transfer to Maji Moto Maasai Cultural Camp